ncatlab/nlab-content/pages/3/7/6/7/7673/content.md

 +-- {: .num_remark}
 ###### Remark

 The idea which distinguishes a contextual category is that "every context must be built out of types" in a unique way.

 =--

-This makes for the closest match with type theory; in fact we have
+This makes for the closest match with type theory; in fact we have:

 +-- {: .num_theorem #CxtCareTT}
 ###### Theorem